MicrosoftDocs/winrt-api/windows.storage.provider/istorageprovideruicommand_icon.md

 ## -description

-Returns the [IStorageProviderUICommand](istorageprovideruicommand.md) icon URI, which is expected to be a fully-qualified path to an SVG file.
+Returns the [IStorageProviderUICommand](istorageprovideruicommand.md) icon URI, which is expected to be a fully-qualified local file path to an SVG file.

 ## -property-value